EntySec/HatSploit-Docs/docs/development/writing-plugins.md

 layout: default
 title: Writing plugins
 parent: Development
-nav_order: 1
+nav_order: 2
 ---

 Plugins are intended to extend the basic HatSploit command list.
-It is pretty easy to write your first plugin.
-Before writing the plugin, answer these questions:

-* Why am I writing this plugin?
-* What should this plugin do?
-* Will people use it?

 After deciding what your plugin should do, take this template and edit it for your needs.

 ```python